 SP stated that EBC would respond if / when required either via the Kingston Local Plan or a planning application and would be able to respond on matters such as the impact of any proposal on schools, health care and other infrastructure provision.

-SP cautioned regarding listening to developers promoting developments as they tend to highlight the positives of any development seeking to stoke up interest and support
+SP cautioned regarding listening to developers promoting developments as they tend to highlight the positives of any development seeking to stoke up interest and support.

 DH brought up householder applications and the fact that when we object these don’t go to East Area any more.
 We will be discussing at Planning Committee whether we think this is right.